matrharr/EHRapp/README.md

 # drchrono
-Application for adding new patients and creating appointments
+A Django application using a popular EHR api.
+Acts as a kiosk for new and returning patients.